 Patočka was a co-founder and speaker of the civil rights movement Charter 77.
 He died in March 1977 after a series of police interrogations.
 This program is dedicated to commemorating his name and work.

 The Jan Patočka Fellowship Program aims to foster research inspired by Jan Patočka’s work and legacy and committed to all fields of his intellectual endeavors.
 It enables Czech researchers to work on a project of their own choice.

 The fellowship is open to all academic disciplines in the Humanities and Social Sciences.
 Research proposals related to one of the Institute’s main research fields are especially encouraged.

-Jan Patočka Fellows will be invited to spend 6 months in the academic year 2016/17 at the IWM to pursue their research projects.
-Junior Visiting Fellows will receive EUR 1,800 per month to cover accommodation, living expenses, travel, health insurance and any incidental costs related to their stay in Vienna.
+Jan Patočka Fellows will be invited to spend 6 months between July 2021 and June 2022 at the IWM to pursue their research projects.
+Senior Visiting Fellows will receive a stipend of EUR 4,000 per month, Junior Visiting Fellows EUR 2,000 per month to cover accommodation, living expenses, travel, health insurance and any incidental costs related to their stay in Vienna.

 Candidates for the Jan Patočka Junior Visiting Fellowship:

 - must currently be pursuing a doctoral degree or have recently obtained a PhD in any discipline in the humanities or social sciences

 - must not be older than 35 years

 Jan Patočka Senior Visiting Fellowships are granted by invitation only.

 Applications must be submitted via the online application form and should include: